Produced water is naturally occurring water that comes out of the ground along with oil and gas

 Summary of a 2016 workshop on the reuse, disposal, and treatment of produced and flowback water from oil and gas operations

-- Energy Resources Program: Produced Waters (Website), U.S. Geological Survey
+- Energy Resources Program: Oil and Gas Waters Project (Website), U.S. Geological Survey

 USGS website on produced waters, including research, publications, data, and additional links.